syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 2. Sound

-The following code examples explain how to add a rich media annotation in a PDF document using the [PdfRichMediaAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRichMediaAnnotation.html).
+The following code examples explain how to add a rich media annotation in a PDF document using the [PdfRichMediaAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfRichMediaAnnotation.html) class.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}